JonFobert/Desert-Rush/README.md

-Desert Rush
+Volcano Rush
 =================

 This is a short side scrolling game.
-The objective is to jump over the zombies as the appear from the righ side of the screen.
-1 Point is awarded for each baddie you jump over.
-If the player collides with a zombie the game is over.
+The objective is to jump over the zombies and lava as the appear from the right side of the screen.
+1 Point is awarded for every one of these obstacles that you jump over.
+If the player collides with a zombie or with lava the game is over

 Acknowledgments
 ---------------